 SIRIUS MS-Format

-An example for a .ms file:
+An example of an .ms file:

 >compound Gentiobiose